 I did not immediately recognize my beau as a narcissist.
 Now in my head, I’d think, “how pompous of you to say that”, or, “how self-absorbed can you be?”
 Still, I didn’t have the insight to deem him a narcissist.
-But, after a couple of years of fake laughing, because he didn’t know when to stop with the jokes and growing weary of every single conversation somehow segueing into (not inserting his name here), the mini-series, I started verbally expressing the aforementioned thoughts.
+But, after a couple of years of fake laughing, because he didn’t know when to stop with the jokes and growing weary of every single conversation somehow segueing into Henry, the mini-series, I started verbally expressing the aforementioned thoughts.

 As I got more of a glimpse into his backstory, I found myself pitying him.

 He was a father… that is until he found out – through DNA testing – the child was not his.
 He was so gentle while telling that story and of course appeared quite vulnerable.

 Then, I became observant.
 It was amazing.
 His loyalty and dedication to his religion never wavered.
 But his actions, responses, lies, aggression, judgemental mentality, and selfish antics in our relationship were the antithesis of everything he dedicated his life to.

 Be aware: a covert narcissist is difficult to recognize and are much more difficult to expose.
 They appear wounded and innocent, vulnerable, gentle, generous, humble, and even child-like.
 They love to appear as if there is a higher calling to their life and they’re on a mission of altruism.

 Mine portrayed himself as faithful to the path of “knowledge” via religion, health, education, and fitness.
 He reeled me in with a standard pity ploy but my suspicions were derailed by his overt arrogance.
 He epitomized a wolf in sheep’s clothing.

 They Choose Good People With An Empathetic Heart To Victimize